The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Introduction

 \section{Introduction}

 This paper is a sequel of \cite{Nasu-te}.
-We continue to study the dynamics of onto endomorphisms and automorphisms of the shift, in particular, the ``overall dynamics'' of onto endomorphisms $\varphi$ of subshifts $(X,\sigma)$, i.e. the dynamics of $\varphi^i\sigma^j$ for all $i\in\N,j\in\Z$, and the overall dynamics of onto endomorphisms of topological Markov shifts.
-We introduce the notions of ``the degrees of onesided resolvingness '' and the ``limits of onesided resolving directions'' for onto endomorphisms of subshifts.
-The former is not topological invariant and the latter is a topological invariant.
-Both of them, together with ``resolving endomorphisms'' of subshifts which were introduced and studied in \cite{Nasu-t, Nasu-m, Nasu-te}, make possible to understand the fundamental structure of the overall dynamics of onto endomorphisms and automorphisms of the shift.
+We continue to study the dynamics of endomorphisms and automorphisms of subshifts, in particular, the ``overall dynamics'' of an endomorphism $\varphi$ of a subshift $(X,\sigma)$, i.e. the dynamics of $\varphi^i\sigma^j$ for all $i\in\N,j\in\Z$ and the dynamics of $\varphi^i\sigma^j$ for all $i,j\in\Z$ when $\varphi$ is an automorphism.
+We are especially interested in the overall dynamics of onto endomorphisms of topological Markov shifts, which include onto cellular automata.
+We introduce the notions of the degrees of onesided resolvingness, which are not topological invariants, and the limits of onesided resolving directions, which are topological invariants, for endomorphisms of subshifts.
+Using them we characterize various classes of ``resolving endomorphisms'' (in the broad sense including onesided and weak ones) of subshifts which were introduced and studied in \cite{Nasu-t, Nasu-m, Nasu-te}.
+We also further consider left $\tau$-expansiveness and right $\tau$-expansiveness, which were introduced for onto endomorphisms of invertible compact dynamical systems $(X,\tau)$ \cite{Nasu-te}.
+Applying geometric methods of Boyle and Lind which define expansive lines and expansive components for $\Z^d$-actions in \cite{BoyLin}, we define left $\tau$-expansive and right $\tau$-expansive analogues of these for onto endomorphisms of $(X,\tau)$.
+Using them we understand what the limits of onesided resolving directions of an onto endomorphism of a subshift are and also understand the relation between ``resolvingness'' and ``expansiveness'', each in the broad sense including onesided ones, for endomorphisms and automorphisms of subshifts in view of their overall dynamics.
+We add discussions to understand the relation between ``resolvingness'' and ``expansiveness'' for $\Z^d$-actions on zero-dimensional compact metric spaces.